andreventuravale/nanogram/README.md

 - [ ] Investigate if CFG properties applies to a composed graph
   - [ ] Left-recursion elimination
   - [ ] Left-factoring and backtracking

-- [ ] POC for optimization of a composed graph into a linear loop driven by a state machine